alexandrehsaad/swift-motions/README.md

 1. Fork the repository
 2. Create your feature branch `git checkout -b NewFeature`
 3. Commit your changes `git commit -m 'Added a new feature'`
-4. Push to the branch `git push origin NewFeature`
+4. Push to your branch `git push origin NewFeature`
 5. Open a pull request

 ### Reporting a bug